DCPUTeam/DCPUToolchain/kernel/README.md

 uint16_t write(void* handle, void* in, uint16_t offset, uint16_t size)
 -----------------------------------------------------------------------
-*Description:* Writes data from memory pointed to by in to the file handle.
+**Description:** Writes data from memory pointed to by in to the file handle.
 Writing begins in the file at the specified offset.
-The size is the maximum number of bytes the kernel is permitted to write to the file from memory and the call returns the number of actual bytes written.
+The size is the maximum number of bytes the kernel is permitted to write to the file from memory and the call returns the number of actual bytes written.<br/>
-*Semantics:* The kernel must write up to size bytes from the file, but MUST treat the memory source as individual bytes in memory.
+**Semantics:** The kernel must write up to size bytes from the file, but MUST treat the memory source as individual bytes in memory.
 It is up to the kernel to handle packing of bytes if stored on a disk format that deals with words instead of bytes, but the kernel should enable writing to all data on disk (except where permissions otherwise disallow).
 The kernel